a-man-named-karma/chicken-cutlet/README.md

 Chicken Cutlet, is a dish that mainly includes chicken(as stated by the name) and puts a mixture around it, inorder to make a delishous snack(or lunch) for all ages.
 It can be deep fried or airfried, and is genuienly healthy.

 Ingredients:
-Strips of chicken
+Strips of chicken,
-Flour
+Flour,
-Egg
+Egg,
-Breading
+Breading,

 Recipe:
 Take several strips of chicken, and pound each one to about a half a inch thick.